dzackgarza/Notes/Independent Study/Quals/Topics.md

 - equicontinuity
 - countability and uncountability (e.g. of the reals)
 - spaces of functions.
 Basic arguments and theorems of undergraduate analysis using these concepts
-- Bolzano-Weierstrass
+- Bolzano-Weierstrass theorem
-- Stone-Weierstrass
+- Stone-Weierstrass theorem
-- Arzela-Ascoli theorems.
+- Arzela-Ascoli theorem
 Multivariable calculus: definition of differentiability in several variables (approximating linear transformation)
 - partial derivatives
 - chain rule